pixi-loopkit/docs/docs/props.md

 # At a glance

-A large part of creating stuff is the joy of switching away from the coding mode and into experimentation, where playfullness comes in and anything goes.
+A large part of creating experimental stuff is the joy of switching away from the coding mode and into experimentation, where playfullness comes in and anything goes.
 It's making something and then thinking "I wonder what if..." and then quickly making it happen and seeing it in action.
-This is where reactive properties come in.
-They allow to keep your code sane.
+This is where reactive properties come in: they allow to keep your code sane.

 This first example is somewhat contrived, but try clicking into the square and use Left/Right arrow buttons to move around.
 You will notice that line width changes with the x position of the square.
 The `lineWidth` in the example is recalculated only when the properties it depends on change - thus reactive properties!